Probability, Statistics, and Data

 This book represents a fundamental rethinking of a calculus based first course in probability and statistics.
-We offer a breadth first approach, where the fundamentals of probability and statistics can be taught in one semester.1 The statistical programming language R plays an essential role throughout the text through simulations, data wrangling, visualizations and statistical procedures.
+We offer a breadth first approach, where the essentials of probability and statistics can be taught in one semester.
+The statistical programming language R plays a central role throughout the text through simulations, data wrangling, visualizations, and statistical procedures.
 Data sets from a variety of sources, including many from recent, open source scientific articles, are used in examples and exercises.
 Demonstrations of important facts are given through simulations, with some formal mathematical proofs as well.

-This book is an excellent choice for students studying data science, statistics, engineering, computer science, mathematics, science, business, or any field which requires the two semesters of calculus needed to read this book.
+This book is an excellent choice for students studying data science, statistics, engineering, computer science, mathematics, science, business, or for any student wanting a practical course grounded in simulations.

-The book assumes a mathematical background of Calculus II; that is, differentiation, integration and some infinite series, though much of the book can be read with a much lower level of mathematics.
-Since an emphasis is placed on understanding results (and robustness to departures from assumptions) via simulation, most parts of the book can be understood without using calculus.
+The book assumes a mathematical background of one semester of calculus along with some infinite series in Chapter 3.
+Integrals and infinite series are used for notation and exposition in Chapters 3 and 4, but in other chapters the use of calculus is minimal.
+Since an emphasis is placed on understanding results (and robustness to departures from assumptions) via simulation, most if not all parts of the book can be understood without calculus.
 Proofs of many results are provided, and justifications via simulations for many more, but this text is not intended to support a proof based course.
 Readers are encouraged to follow the proofs, but often one wants to understand a proof only after first understanding the result and why it is important.

-ggplot2 is used, and for most data wrangling beginning in Chapter 6,
+dplyr package is used for most data wrangling beginning in Chapter 6, and

-Most of these data sets are from recent, open access publications that are linked to in the help pages of the data.
+and are mostly sourced from open access publications that are linked to in the help pages of the data.